Jankatay/cipher/README.md

 You can also use it as a library. cipher.c is simply a frontend, in fact.

 # installation
+On windows use wsl, should work fine on macos too but I don't have a macbook to check.
 Ensure you can run python code fine on your machine to run this program.

 Currently only building from source is supported.
 Dependencies